 - Forward the suspicious e-mail or URL address to the IRS mailbox [email protected], then delete the e-mail from their inbox.

-Consumers who believe they are or may be victims of identity theft or other scams may visit the U.S. Federal Trade Commission’s Web site for identity theft, www.OnGuardOnline.gov, for guidance in what to do.
+Consumers who believe they are or may be victims of identity theft or other scams may visit the U.S. Federal Trade Commission’s Web site for identity theft guidance on what to do.
 The IRS is one of the sponsors of this site.
 More information on IRS-impersonation scams, identity theft, and suspicious e-mail is available on IRS.gov.

 Winsor Consulting is no stranger to phishing and these desperate attempts to steal delicate information.
 If you feel that your business could benefit from additional phishing training and other cybersecurity services, please don’t hesitate to reach out to our sales team.
 We’re happy to help.